Valaris Limited research snapshot

 MoatThe moat comes from a large, modern, well maintained fleet, long-term customer relationships with major oil companies, deepwater operational expertise, and scale across key offshore basins.
 It is weaker because rigs can be idled and dayrates collapse in downturns, and competitors can also build modern rigs.Medium

 ManagementValaris management has focused on fleet modernization, balance sheet deleveraging, and operational efficiency since emerging from Chapter 11 in 2021.
 The leadership team has deep offshore drilling experience.
-The key risk is execution through the cycle and maintaining fleet utilization as the offshore market normalizes.Medium
+The current key risk is executing the pending Transocean merger and delivering the more than $200 million in identified cost synergies, with Transocean CEO Keelan Adamson set to lead the combined company and Jeremy Thigpen as executive chairman.Medium

 Financial trendFY2025 revenue was approximately $2.37 billion with net income of about $983 million (boosted by items including a gain on debt extinguishment).
 Q1 2026 showed revenue of $465 million and a net loss of $16 million, signaling potential earnings normalization.
-Free cash flow has been positive but may decline as the cycle matures.Medium-high
+TTM revenue was about $2.21 billion and TTM free cash flow was about $121 million as of March 31, 2026.Medium-high

-ValuationAt $77.57, financial_rigor.py verifies about 16.13x TTM normalized EPS, 1.70x book value, 32.73x free cash flow per share, and no dividend.
-The forward P/E of about 29x suggests the market expects earnings to decline from FY2025 peak levels.High
+ValuationAt $79.19, financial_rigor.py verifies about 5.56x trailing GAAP EPS, 1.74x book value, 45.29x trailing free cash flow, and no dividend.
+The forward PE of about 15.5x on StockAnalysis.com and about 29x on Yahoo Finance reflects differing forward earnings bases, and the 2026 consensus EPS of about $3.60 implies the market expects earnings to normalize downward from FY2025 peak levels.High

 AI confidenceData confidence is high because key facts are source-backed and cross-checked.
-Return confidence is lower because VAL can move sharply with oil prices, offshore drilling demand, dayrate announcements, and quarterly earnings results.High data confidence
+Return confidence is lower because VAL can move sharply with oil prices, offshore drilling demand, dayrate announcements, quarterly earnings results, and Transocean deal news.High data confidence

-Investment certaintyThe investment case needs a clearer view on dayrate trends, fleet utilization through 2027, and whether normalized earnings can support the current valuation without the one-time benefits of FY2025.Medium-low
+Investment certaintyThe investment case now depends on the Transocean merger closing on schedule, the exchange ratio value, dayrate trends, fleet utilization through 2027, and whether normalized earnings can support the valuation without the one-time benefits of FY2025.Medium-low

 VAL AI stock forecast